garyzhubc/STAT406-2017/Lecture9/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/kernel0.1-1.png)

 This fit is still rather unsatisfactory.
-For example, note how it looks like a *staircase*, the estimated regression curve is fairly jagged, which is usually not how the true regression function is expected to be.
-Can you explain why the above regression estimator would look like this?
+For example, note how it looks like a *staircase*.
+The estimated regression curve is fairly jagged, which is usually not how we expect the true regression function to be.
+Can you explain why the above regression estimator looks like this?

 As discussed in class, using a smoother kernel function results in a smoother estimated regression function.
-The plot below uses the same bandwidth as before, but we use a standard gaussian density function as our kernel:
+The plot below uses the same bandwidth as before, but the kernel function is the standard gaussian density:

 ``` r
 h <- 60